metrophilly/sermon-processor/README.md

 `data/` by default, or the specified data directory on your host machine.
 Afterwards, follow the manual steps that print in the console.

+Delete the `tmp` folder by either:
+- Manually deleting the folder
+- Running the command `rm -r tmp`

 ## Deactivating Docker Container

 When you're done, the Docker container will automatically stop as we've used the